Access Denied

 Tips: Marinade with acid (vinegar, lemon juice) and herbs rather than sugary sauces.
 Oil the grill grates, not the food, to minimize fat.
 Keep chicken breast thickness even for consistent cooking.
 Use a meat thermometer—don't guess doneness.

 Avoid: Excessive charring produces potentially harmful compounds.
-Moderate charring is fine and adds flavor, but don't eat the blackened bits.
+Light charring can be fine and adds flavor, but don't eat the blackened bits.

 Baking and Roasting: Hands-Off Perfection